Feb 08, 2023

 Question of the Day: How many states do not have state income taxes?

-Did you know that most people have to file tax returns for BOTH federal AND state income taxes?
-Listed below are 8 states that do not (as of 1/31/2023) have state income taxes.
+Did you know that most people have to file tax returns for both federal AND state income taxes?
+Listed below are the 9 states that do not have state income taxes.

-Answer: 8 states including Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming
+Answer: 9 states, including Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+New Hampshire does not tax earned income, but still taxes dividends and interest.

 Questions: